 - Analyzing the waves: The reflection of the waves by objects in the area is analyzed.

-- Analyzing surrounding objects: From this analysis, the system can determine the distance, angle, and speed of the object, as well as distinguish dangerous from harmless objects.
+- Analyzing surrounding objects: From this analysis, the system can determine the distance, angle, and speed of the object, as well as distinguish between dangerous and harmless objects.

 1. Security enhancement